KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 * Chongyun A4: [YouTube](https://youtu.be/6wwf1LnfIbI)

-This list is not exhaustive and any attack can theoretically stun the ruin guard if its core is low enough for the attack to reach it.
+This list is not exhaustive and any attack can theoretically stun the Ruin Guard if its core is low enough for the attack to reach it.

 **Significance:**
 Limited practical usage, mostly fluff.

-#### Polearm Charge Attacks Don't Register On Stunned Ruin Guards
+#### Polearm Charged Attacks Don't Register On Stunned Ruin Guards

 **By:** itskhoi\#0013
 **Added:** <Version date="2021-05-07" />